 Pictures are better than words.
 Take a look at what has happened to average life expectancy in the relatively short period from 1970 to 2013.

 It is remarkable that in many advanced economies, where life expectancy was already relatively high, it has increased by around 10 years over the period illustrated.
-In developing economies the increase tends to be higher.
-Whilst we should applaud the improvements in health care, diet and lifestyle that have permitted this trend to longevity we need to recognise that back in the 1970s this was not anticipated and not embraced in forward planning.
+In developing economies the life expectancy increase tends to be higher.
+Whilst we should applaud the improvements in health care, diet and lifestyle that have permitted this trend to longevity we need to recognize that back in the 1970s this life expectancy increase was not anticipated and not embraced in forward planning.
 Governments and others have been playing a game of catch-up ever since.

 The aging profile is dramatically illustrated in the following chart: